-Papua New Guinea is truly one of the last frontiers – the country is a wild & adventurous place that offers some tremendous scuba diving, combined with many unique & fascinating things to see above the water.
+Papua New Guinea is one of the last frontiers – the country is a wild & adventurous place that offers tremendous scuba diving, combined with many unique & fascinating things to see above the water.

 One of the world’s most heterogeneous countries, PNG has a population of around 6.5m people, but over 850 languages and nearly 1000 traditional societies & ethnic indigenous groups.

-Low-level conflict between neighbooring tribes was usually (and in many places still is) the norm, which meant that each tribe tended to limit itself to it’s defined area and resulted in the large number of traditional societies & languages.
+Low-level conflict between neighboring tribes was (and in many places still is) the norm, which meant that each tribe tended to limit itself to it’s defined area and resulted in the large number of traditional societies & languages.

 Even today less than 20% of PNG’s population live in urban areas, with the remainder usually following a traditional village and subsistence farming based lifestyle – many without power or running water, and where “luxuries” such as soap, cooking oil & clothes are few & far between.

 Located north of Australia, PNG occupies the eastern half of the island of New Guinea, (the second largest island in the world), the Bismark & Louisade archipelagos, the Admiralty Islands, Bougainville Island and numerous other smaller islands in the Bismark & Solomon Seas.